rdov/rdov.github.io/Our_Dove_crowdfund.md

 Deginner is a pure R & D firm.
 Though the business model that inspires Our Dove (RDOV) and the software stack that will run it (Deglet) originate with Deginner, all operations will be managed by the Our Dove company.

 Deginner has offered to develop and provide long term support for the Our Dove platform.
-In addition, Deginner will donate some of the Kickstarter rewards.
+In addition, Deginner will donate some of the crowdfunding rewards.
 Deginner is motivated to expand use of the RDOV model, and looks forward to collaborating with other R & D teams using the Our Dove platform.

 Cindy Zimmerman was chosen as CEO for Our Dove because of her technical and managerial background, as well as her passion for collaborative business.
 Her extensive network in private, public and academic software circles will be instrumental in attracting the diverse and high-quality users that Our Dove needs to thrive.